Marketplace Literacy Project

-We pursue our mission through educational programs.
+The Marketplace Literacy Project pursues its mission through educational programs.
 The curriculum was developed on the basis of rigorous, qualitative research of low-literate, low-income buyers and sellers for the past two decades.
 Using this research as a basis, a curriculum for entrepreneurial and consumer literacy was developed, which culminated in an educational program that was pilot–tested in June 2003.
 The curriculum was the result of extensive discussion among the members of a research team who combine nearly 2 decades of experience in business education and consumer research at a leading university in the US, and over 3 decades of experience in social work and community development organizations in urban and rural Tamil Nadu.
 Basic research and curriculum development was conducted by Madhu Viswanathan in his individual capacity as an academic researcher.
-Our program is documented in a book, Enabling Consumer and Entrepreneurial Literacy in Subsistence Marketplaces: Research-Based Education Across Literacy and Resource Barriers (2008), Springer.
-Different programs were cocreated in different geographies using a bottom-up approach and field teams with deep understanding of the contexts.
+The program is documented in a book, Enabling Consumer and Entrepreneurial Literacy in Subsistence Marketplaces: Research-Based Education Across Literacy and Resource Barriers (2008), Springer.
+Different programs were cocreated in different geographies using a bottom-up approach and field teams with deep understanding of the contexts.\

 Madhu Viswanathan is the Diane and Steven Miller Professor in Business at the University of Illinois, Urbana-Champaign, where he has been on the faculty since 1990.
 He earned a B. Tech in Mechanical Engineering (Indian Institute of Technology, Madras, India, 1985), and a PhD in Marketing (University of Minnesota, 1990).
 His research programs are in two areas; measurement and research methodology, and literacy, poverty, and subsistence marketplace behaviors.
 He has authored books in both areas: Measurement Error and Research Design (Sage, 2005), and Enabling Consumer and Entrepreneurial Literacy in Subsistence Marketplaces(Springer, 2008, in alliance with UNESCO).
 His research on subsistence marketplaces takes a micro-level approach to gain bottom-up understanding of life circumstances and buyer, seller, and marketplace behaviors.
 This approach should be distinguished from macro-level economic approaches, and mid-level business strategy approaches such as base of the pyramid (BOP) research This perspective aims to enable subsistence marketplaces to move toward being ecologically, economically, and socially sustainable marketplaces.
 He directs the Subsistence Marketplaces Initiative (www.business.illinois.edu/subsistence) and has created unique synergies between research, teaching, and social initiatives.